redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 The blockType option
 ~~~~~~~~~~~~~~~~~~~~

 Defines the block type that RedKite CMS must add for that slot when a new page is added.
-By default, the block type
+By default, the block type added is **Text**.
-added is Text.

 The htmlContent option
 ~~~~~~~~~~~~~~~~~~~~~~

-The **htmlContent** option overrides the default content added by the block type, so when you need to use the default value added by the block, simply don't declare this option.
+The **htmlContent** option overrides the default content added by the block, so when you want to use the default value, simply don't declare this option.

 The repeated option
 ~~~~~~~~~~~~~~~~~~~

 Most of the contents displayed on a web page are repeated through the website pages.
-For example the site logo
+For example the site logo is usually the same for all the site's pages, while a navigation
-is usually the same for all the site's pages, while a navigation menu is the same for a specific language.
+menu is the same for a specific language.

-The repeated option manages this behaviour and repeats the content for the blocks that live on a slot.
-The
+The repeated option manages this behaviour and repeats the content for the blocks
-possible values for this option are:
+that live on a slot.
+The possible values for this option are:

 1. page (default)
 2. language